esper-io/console_docs/docs/reports/email-subscribe.md

 The Email subscription pane slides in from the right.
-Enter user email addresses in the Enter your email ID field.
+Enter user email addresses in the Enter your "email ID" field.
 You can enter multiple email addresses into this field, just use commas to separate them.
 Click **Subscribe**.

 ![](./images/subscribe/2-SubscribeButton.png)